RanggaDputra/FrontEndRecipe_rDp/README.md

 * Favorite Recipes: Save your favorite recipes to access them later.

 ## Build With
-aplikasi ini dibuat menggunakan :
+This application was created using :
 * "react": "^18.2.0"
 * "redux": "^4.2.1",
 * "axios": "^1.4.0",